raiane-oliveira/Ignite-timer/README.md

 <img src="https://imgur.com/8i9q1Gt.png" />

-It was developed in Rocketseat's Ignite course and has light and dark themes.
+It was developed in Rocketseat's Ignite course.

 ## 🪸 Features

-- [ ] Set projects and duration of pomo section in the form
+- [x] Set projects and duration of the pomo section in the form
-- [ ] Start and Pause pomodoro timer
+- [x] Start and Pause Pomodoro timer
-- [x] Navigate between pages with React Router DOM
+- [x] Navigate between pages with React Router
-- [ ] Keep track of the project's history
+- [x] Keep track of the project's history
+- [x] Display task suggestions of preview tasks on the form
+- [x] Save the current timer in the local storage

 ## 🛠 Tech Stack

 - React
   - `React Router`
   - `React Hook Forms`
+  - `Zod`
+  - `Immer`
+  - `date-fns`
 - TypeScript
 - Styled Components
 - [Phosphor Icons](https://phosphoricons.com/)
+- ESLint

 ## 📚 Learnings

-I've been learning a lot about Styled Components, how to deal with themes in Styled Components, and how better determine types in TypeScript.
+I've learned a lot about Styled Components, dealing with themes and global styles, and better determining types in TypeScript.
+Plus, I've learned how to deal better with reducers and the React Context API.